-Standard 14.3 Both the single and multiple coding procedures as specified in the PISA operations manuals (See Note 14.1), or an agreed upon variation thereof, are implemented.
+Standard 14.3 Both the single and multiple coding procedures must be implemented as specified in the PISA operations manuals (see Note 14.1).
+These procedures are implemented in all software that countries will be required to use.

 Standard 14.4 Coders are recruited and trained following agreed procedures.